 The Waldorf Pulse was introduced 1995.
 It was Waldorf very first monphonic synth.
 This rack mount synth uses three oscillators that are clocked/pulsed (hence its name) by a digital created clock signal.
 This digital core of the oscillator it then using a full analog waveshaping to create the oscillator signals.
 So it is digital in terms of the pitch, but analog in terms of the analog audio signal that is created without a D/A converter.
 These oscillators are then mixed and send to an analog 4-pole lowpass filter as featured in the 12V versions of the Waldorf 4Pole.
-The filter is not built from individual transistors, but with more accurate transistor array chips on the top and bottom of the ladder.
+The filter is not completely built from individual transistors, but with more accurate transistor array chips on the top and bottom of the ladder.
 Only the 2x 2 transistors in the middle are discrete ones (type 2N2484).

 More about its inside and some pictures are available here: faq.waldorfian.info/pulse-inside.html

 I never really liked the Pulse.
 It wasn't its sound.
 The sound is a wonderful bold analog one, but the editing isn't fun.
 The six knobs under the parameter matrix are not endless encoders, but pots.
 So once you got the right fine detune of the oscillator 1 and than selected the cutoff parameter that uses the very same knob for editing.
 Moving this knob now lost your setting of the cutoff as the moved knob sends it new position (as used for the tuning) now to the cutoff parameter.
 And once you set the cutoff right, going back to the Osc 1 tune changed its already adjusted value when you just liked to change it a little bit.
 You get the point: rather frustrating sound creation.
 I think this is why you found some editors for the Pulse online.